Mika56/PHP-SPF-Check/README.md

 Return value is one of `Result::PASS`, `Result::FAIL`, `Result::SOFTFAIL`, `Result::NEUTRAL`, `Result::NONE`, `Result::PERMERROR`, `Result::TEMPERROR`

-If you want to get more details about the check, you can use `SPFCheck::getIPResult(string $ipAddress, string $domainName): Result` which will return a
+If you want to get more details about the check, you can use `SPFCheck::getResult(string $ipAddress, string $domainName): Result` which will return a
 `Result` object with more details about the check.